Waterschei SV Thor

 K. Waterschei S.V.
-Thor Genk was a Belgian football club from the city of Genk, Limburg (Belgium).
+Thor Genk was a Belgian football club from the city of Genk, Limburg.

 It was created in 1919 as Waterschei's Sport Vereeniging Thor with Thor being the acronym of Tot Herstel Onzer Rechten ("To recover our rights"), later changed to Tot Heil Onzer Ribbenkas(t) ("For The Benefit Of Our Rib Cage").
 It registered to the FA only in 1925 and received the matricule n°553.
 The club enjoyed a spell in the first division in the late 1950s to the early 1960s and again from 1978 to 1986.
 After two seasons in the second division, K. Waterschei S.V.
 Thor Genk merged with K.F.C.
 Winterslag to form K.R.C.
 Genk.